mawerty/Is-Prime/README.md

 ## Contributing
 If you want to help with this project you can make a pull request with implementation in language that haven't been added yet, or at least give it a star.

+#### Contributing guidelines
+If at all possible name the function: is_prime.
+For main parent class name in OO languages, you should also name it is_prime(of course if in this language this is possible).
+Also when you implement in some new language also implement optimized version.

 ## FAQ

 #### Is this project serious?